lighttech2021/components-forked/README.md

 - `pnpm lint` - Lint all packages
 - `pnpm changeset` - Generate a changeset
 - `pnpm clean` - Clean up all `node_modules` and `dist` folders
+- `pnpm turbo gen new-package` - Custom generator script to add new component/package to the component library

 ## Available Packages